 Donnybrook Visitor Centre is housed within the former Donnybrook Railway station building.
 It includes a museum with railway photographs and historical items.
 The centre is open from Mondays to Saturdays.
 Donnybrook is located approximately 200 km south of Perth.

 Esperance Municipal Museum is housed within a former railway goods shed.
 Railway exhibits include a former Western Australian Government Railways W Class steam locomotive.
 The museum is open daily.
 Esperance is located approximately 730 km south-east of Perth.

 Hotham Valley Tourist Railway has a collection of over 20 steam and diesel locomotives, as well as heritage rolling stock, mostly from the former Western Australian Government Railways.
 It operates steam-hauled trains between Dwellingup and Isandra on the former Pinjarra to Dwellingup branch line.
 Services operate on Sundays from May to October, with additional services during school holidays.
 Hotham Valley Tourist Railway also operates the Dwellingup Forest Train over 8 km of railway between Dwellingup and Etmilyn.
 These trains are hauled by diesel locomotives, although steam is used on occasions.
 Services operate on Saturdays throughout the year, with additional trains on Sundays and public holidays from November to April.

 Merredin Railway Museum

 Merredin Railway Museum is housed within the old Merredin railway station.
 It has a collection of railway and other items regarding the Merredin region.
 Displays include a G class steam locomotive, a diesel electric shunting locomotive, rolling stock, a signal box and photographs.
-The museum is open daily.
+The museum is open from Tuesdays to Sundays.
 Merredin is located approximately 260 km east of Perth.